 Best Credit Cards for Airline Miles

-Even if you don’t spend $20,000 on this card, the initial bonus of 50,000 Avios is enough to snag a domestic business class award ticket on American or even an off-peak Aer Lingus flight to Europe.
+Even if you don’t spend more than $3,000 on this card, the initial bonus of 30,000 Avios is enough to snag a domestic business class award ticket on American or even an off-peak Aer Lingus flight to Europe.
 Last year I booked a ticket to Ireland on Aer Lingus for just 20,000 Avios!
 Not to mention, if you were to spend $30,000 in a year you could also receive a travel together ticket for a companion.

 Another Option for a Companion Pass